SICKAG/sick_scan/README.md

 ### Setting ip adresse for scanner

 To start the scanner with a specific IP address, the launch command can be used for most launch files as follows.
-The hostname is the ip-adresse of the scanner:
+The hostname is the ip-address of the scanner:

 ```bash
 roslaunch <launch-file> hostname:=<ip-address>